How to Install OpenClaw on a Psychz cVirtual VPS

 Step 4: Create a Dedicated OpenClaw User

-For better separation, create a dedicated Linux user for OpenClaw instead of running everything directly as root.
+For better separation, create a dedicated Linux user for OpenClaw instead of running the application directly as root.

 sudo adduser openclaw